wendyiscoding/AirBnB_clone/web_static/README.md

 Now that we have a command interpreter for managing our AirBnB objects, it's time to make them alive!
 Before developing a big and complex web application, we will build the front end step-by-step.
 During this project, we will learn how to manipulate HTML and CSS languages.

+## Goals

+* Learn HTML/CSS

+* Create the HTML of your application

+* Create template of each object

 ## Requirements

 * Allowed editors: `vi`, `vim`, `emacs`